 Project thresholdsThresholds are created by selecting a parameter, such as start date and setting end values for the threshold.
 They can be applied to a specific element of WBS or an activity of the project plan.
 Project thresholds are helpful in monitoring the projects and create issues.

 Risk AnalysisProject risk demonstrates uncertainty to any event or condition and may has both positive as well as negative effects on the objectives of the project such as its scope, quality, schedule and cost.
 The risks are termed as opportunities and threats.
 The project may be accepted if the risk value is under the threshold value as specified.
 Positive risks may also be undertaken with threshold limits to create enhanced values.

 Report Generation and Portfolio accessFinally, the project report can be generated indicating all applicable parameters as required and the ultimate summary of the project can be viewed in the portfolio section.

 History of Primavera The original company´s name was Primavera Systems and was established in 1983 by Joel Koppleman and Dick Faris in Philadelphia, USA.
 In 1998, the software system started to develop into a server-based approach that allowed Primavera to …

 Primavera P6 EPPM vs PPM 1 Primavera P6 EPPM Primavera P6 Professional PPM Runs In a browser On windows Key Features Project planning/scheduling, Resource management, cost management, portfolio management, dashboards, collaboration Project planning/scheduling, Resource management, cost management,reporting Bundled Apps P6 …

 Project Management in Primavera software is the Planning, Organizing, Securing, and Managing of the resources needed to complete a project on time and within budget.
-The main purpose of project management is to achieve all of the project goals while …
+For detailed explanation about What is Primavera, refer our previous article here(What is Primavera).
+The …